-12.8.2.1.2.
-Any rodeo in which 8 or more contestants qualify for a finals that does NOT have an average associated with it MUST drag halfway through to give all contestants an equal chance to win the large purse.
-12.8.2.2.
+- 12.8.2.1.2.
+Any rodeo in which 8 or more contestants qualify for a finals that does NOT have an average associated with it MUST drag halfway through to give all contestants an equal chance to win the large purse. - 12.8.2.2.
 If a rodeo is approved and set up to have either ten (10) or twelve (12) contestants in a paid performance, and there is a Procom or WPRA error requiring that the number of competitors in the performance must increase over what was approved, a hand rake or tractor drag is required.
 If committee chooses, they can run after the performance with a drag before.
 Noncompliance will be reported to Rodeo Administration.
 EXAMPLE: Set up for 10.
 Perf 1 has 10, perf 2 has 11 and perf 3 has 9.
-In perf 2 after the 10th position the ground must be worked.
+In perf 2 after the 10th position the ground must be worked. - 12.8.2.2.1.

-12.8.2.2.1.
 Competition discrepancy.
 When a contestant arrives at a rodeo prepared to compete at a performance or slack other than what is listed on the information provided to the secretary from Procom, and she alleges that her arrival is due to an error by Procom, she shall be able to compete if she has a Procom confirmation number.
 However, the judges will investigate the allegation as soon as possible.
 If Procom is not responsible for the error, contestant will forfeit any money, points or awards won and will be fined \$250.
 Contestant will run last with a hand rake or drag.
-If committee chooses, she can run after the performance with a drag before.
+If committee chooses, she can run after the performance with a drag before. - 12.8.2.3.
+At two go round rodeos that are a straight flip, the drags will be kept in the same position (i.e., between the same two (2) contestants) for both go rounds.